composite/jQuery.MsgBox/readme.txt

 Tested Browser :
 Internet Explorer 8 or above, Firefox 3 or above, Chrome 9 or above, Safari 3 or above.
-	NOT Supported Browser : Internet Explorer 7 or lower due to CSS issue. but you can define alternative css to prevent not support browser issue. jQuery 1.4 or above. (delegate method used.)
+	NOT Supported Browser : Internet Explorer 7 or lower due to CSS issue.
+I'll never see these browsers. jQuery 1.4 or above. (delegate method used, remove Browser compatibility for support jQuery over 1.8)

 Known Issues :

-jQuery MsgBox is NOT awaiting user confirmation while script running. you should give callback function to provide next process.
+jQuery MsgBox is NOT awaiting user confirmation while script running. you should give callback function to provide next process. in IE under 8, will flick Msgbox when showing.
+It's a known issue but I can't figure out it. but I'll fix it.